Outcomes of Democracy

 • Respect and freedom of citizens of the country are the basis of democracy.
 Democracies consider all individuals as equal.

 • From ancient times males have dominated society.
-Women’s long struggles for equalities have created some sort of awareness that respectful and equal treatment of women is necessary for a democratic society.
+Women’s long struggles for equality have created some sort of awareness that respectful and equal treatment of women is necessary for a democratic society.

-• Inequalities and injustice towards the underprivileged sections of the society are not acceptable in the democratic country.
+• Inequalities and injustice towards the underprivileged sections of society are not acceptable in a democratic country.
 This factor ensures the dignity and freedom of citizens in the country.
 Democracy in India has acknowledged the claims of underprivileged and discriminated sections of society for equal opportunity and participation.

 Outcomes of Democracy Practice MCQs